Fall 2014 Classes

 With the DNA samples, researchers are able to amplify and analyze specific genes (tight junction molecules, for example).
 The nucleotide sequences of these genes can be compared to sequences of other organisms in the National Center for Biotechnology Information (NCBI) and other databases.
 The similarities (and differences) observed between organisms can be used to infer evolutionary relatedness.
 When these comparisons are performed between numerous organisms simultaneously, researchers can construct phylogenetic or evolutionary trees with respect to molecular sequences.
 These evolutionary trees not only indicate evolution of entire species, but can help us to better understand how specific gene sequences have changed over time, and how those structural changes relate to functional changes.
 Samples collected from the Ambergris Caye reef area (in Belize C.A.) can help with this collective and ever-growing body of knowledge.

-Specifically, my interests focus on genes involved in the establishment of tight junctions.
+Specifically, my interests focus on genes involved in the establishment of occluding junctions.
 Epithelial and endothelial cells establish barriers between compartments of tissue and organ systems.
 This barrier is established by a complex of tight junction proteins between neighboring cells.
-Tight junctions cause cells to come into intimate contact with each other to the point that the intercellular space is almost non-existent.
-Tight junctions are used to prevent the lateral movement of membrane associated proteins and to regulate the transport of essential ions like sodium, chloride, calcium, and magnesium.
-Tight junctions establish a semipermeable barrier that regulates paracellular transport of solutes with charge and size selectivity through the intercellular space.
+Tight and septate junctions cause cells to come into intimate contact with each other to the point that the intercellular space is almost non-existent.
+These occluding junctions are used to prevent the lateral movement of membrane associated proteins and to regulate the transport of essential ions like sodium, chloride, calcium, and magnesium.
+Occluding junctions establish a semipermeable barrier that regulates paracellular transport of solutes with charge and size selectivity through the intercellular space.

 To perform this work, I will collect tissue samples of invertebrate and fish species from the patch reefs and back reef areas off Ambergris Caye, Belize between February and April 2013.
 These samples will be transported to the US where genomic DNA isolation techniques will be performed to create a “catalog” of tissue samples from Belizean corals, sponges and other species for phylogenetic analysis.